axiftaj/persistent_shopping_cart/README.md

 - **Calculate Total Price**: Get the total price of items in the cart using the `calculateTotalPrice` method.
 - **Get Cart Item Count**: Retrieve the total number of items in the cart with the `getCartItemCount` method.
 - **Clear Cart**: Remove all items from the cart using the `clearCart` method.
-- **Show Cart Items**: Display the cart items using the `showCartItems` method, providing customizable widgets for each cart item and an empty cart message.
+- **Show Cart Items**: Display the cart items using the `showCartItems` method, providing flexible builders for customizing how the cart is displayed (e.g., ListView, GridView).
 - **Show Cart Item Count Widget**: Show a widget displaying the current cart item count using the `showCartItemCountWidget` method.
 - **Show Total Amount Widget**: Display a widget showing the total amount of items in the cart with the `showTotalAmountWidget` method.
 - **Show and Update Cart Item Widget**: Show a widget that dynamically updates based on whether a product is in the cart or not, using the `showAndUpdateCartItemWidget` method.